 When you make edibles, you activate THCA or decarboxylate it before adding butter oil or any other medium.
 You need to evenly spread cannabis across a baking sheet lined with parchment paper and bake it at 110 degrees Celsius for half an hour or a bit more; it will slowly convert THCA into THC.

-For patients looking for cannabis card renewal, THC might not be something they will be aiming for as a medical aid.
+For patients looking for medical cannabis card renewal, THC might not be something they will be aiming for as a medical aid.
 I am sure you understand that THC produces some intoxicating effects.
 On the contrary, if you go for THCA, you can save yourself from euphoric effects.
 And as an added benefit, it provides different therapeutic effects, including dietary or nutritional benefits.
 The following are the primary therapeutic properties that you can expect from THCA.

 A 2011 study found that THCA has some incredible anti-inflammatory effects.
 So, you can use THCA dominant strains to fight away any condition with inflammation issues.